wolf-adam-eily/rnaseq_for_model_plant/README.md

 SRR3498212.18	4	*	0	0	*	*	0	0	CGTGGGTTCGACTCCCACTGTGGTCGCCAAGATCGGAAGAGCACACGTC	DDDCHCCHHHEIHIGIIIEGHHIIIIGHHHIIIIIIIIIIIIIIIIIII	YT:Z:UU
 </pre>

 All of the lines starting with an "@" symbol tell us something about the chromosomes or our input.
 For instance "@SQ SN:Chr1 LN:30427671" tells us that we have a sequence (@SQ) whose sequence name is Chr1 (SN:Chr1), lastly the sequence has a length of 30427671bp (LN:30427671).
 You may be wondering what the first line means.
 It is quite straightfoward!
-The first line is simply the header (@HD) statig that the file is unsorted (SO:unsorted).
+The first line is simply the header (@HD) stating that the file is unsorted (SO:unsorted).
 The second column in the first line is somewhat of a dummy variable, but stands for "version number".
 Lastly we have the "@PG" line, which, in order, keeps track of the software used to write the file (ID:hisat2), the program name used to align the reads (PN:hisat2), the version of the program used (VN:2.1.0), and lastly the user input which started the process (written in the form that the program reads, not in which we wrote it).

 The alignment portion of the SAM file is much more straight-forward and may be understood by reading the SAM output formatting guide linked in the beginning of this tutorial.

 Because of the density of the sam file, it is compressed to binary to create a more easily tractable file for manipulation by future programs.
-We convert the sam file to b<sub>inary</sub>am with the following command and sort it such that the alignments are listed in the order the genes appear in the genome.
-To do this we use the software <a href="https://en.wikipedia.org/wiki/SAMtools">samtools</a>
+We convert the sam file to bam with the following command and sort it such that the alignments are listed in the order the genes appear in the genome.
+To do this we use the software <a href="https://en.wikipedia.org/wiki/SAMtools">samtools</a>:

 <pre style="color: silver; background: black;">-bash-4.2$ module load samtools
 bash-4.2$ samtools